Pilestræde 41–45: 1845 census

 No. 82 was home to a total of 21 residents at the 1845 census.
 Carl Brunskou, a turner, resided on the ground floor with three apprentices (aged 17 to 20).
 Joseph Philip Hartvig, a textile merchant (soæle- og klædehandler), resided on the first floor with his wife Gitte Hartvig and one maid.
 Curry Gabriel Treffenberg, a Swedish military officer who had moved to Copenhagen in 1821, resided on the second floor with his wife Juliane Frederikke Charlotte Louise Andrea Treffenberg, their five-year-old daughter Nicoline Olivia Louise Amalie Treffenberg and one maid.
-Anna Chatrina Hein, widow of a lieutenant colonel, resided on the thir floor with four of her children (aged 20 to 31), one maid and one lodger.
+Anna Chatrina Hein, widow of a lieutenant colonel, resided on the third floor with four of her children (aged 20 to 31), one maid and one lodger.
 Hans Jørgen Hagerup Berthig, an army major on paid leave (ventepenge), resided on the fourth floor with his wife Christiane Frederike Louise Berthig and one maid.